Balkans off the Beaten Track

 UK - Tirana

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Tirana.
-On arrival our coach transfers you to the Tirana International Hotel (4T), our base for five nights.
-Dinner is included each evening.
+On arrival our coach transfers you to our hotel.

 We begin with a guided tour of Tirana, Albania’s vibrant capital and a destination just emerging on the city-break scene.
 Ambling along the main boulevard, we pass the Presidential Palace and National Arts Gallery, before continuing to Skanderbeg Square, home to the 18th-century Et’hem Bey Mosque, the Palace of Culture and the National History Museum.
 You’ve got the afternoon to explore on your own - perhaps take the cable car up to Mount Dajti National Park for forest walks and spectacular city views.

 The riverside city of Berat is on the agenda today.
 It has a fairly chequered history, with everyone from the Ancient Greeks to the Byzantines to the Romans leaving their cultural stamp.
-But it’s the Ottoman architecture that you’ll notice the most these days - and it’s what helped the city win UNESCO World Heritage Status back in 2008.
-We’ll explore the hillside houses and grand mosques, and tour the Byzantine churches hidden inside the walls of Berat’s castle.
+But it’s the Ottoman architecture that you’ll notice the most these days - and it’s what helped the city win UNESCO World Heritage Status in 2008.
+Explore the hillside houses and grand mosques, and tour the Byzantine churches hidden inside the walls of Berat’s castle.
 We make our way back to Tirana via a local winery, for the chance to sample Albanian whites and reds.

-The medieval town of Kruja is our first destination.
+The medieval town of Kruja is our first destination today.
 We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
 Souvenirs sorted, we make a beeline for the Adriatic coast.
-After an opportunity to obtain lunch by the waterfront in the port city of Durres, we’ll head over to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
+Reaching the port city of Durres, we head to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
 After exploring the amphitheatre and admiring its 2nd century wall mosaic, we conclude at Durres’ archaeological museum.